skydoves/sandwich/docs/apiresponse.md

 !!! note

-    If you intend to utilize the global operator or global ApiResponse mapper in Sandwich, you should create an ApiResponse using the `ApiResponse.of` methods to ensure the application of these global functions.
+    If you intend to utilize the global operator or global ApiResponse mapper in Sandwich, you should create an `ApiResponse` using the `ApiResponse.of` method to ensure the application of these global functions.

 ## ApiResponse Extensions